Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle properties

-Since circles are symmetric, without loss of generality we can align the coordinate system parallel to the cut and consider only horizontal chords that lie in the circle's upper half, i.e., when both $\vec{p_1}$ and $\vec{p_2}$ have identical positive coordinates, as in Fig.~\ref{fig:stats_A}.
-If we now assume (w.l.o.g) that $\phi_2>\phi_1$, then $\Theta_i=\phi_2-\phi_1$ is the central angle of the cut and therefore $l_i = 2 \sin(\Theta_i / 2)$.
-Since $\Theta_i \sim \text{U}(0, \pi)$, it follows that the expected length of a unit circle cut is
+Since circles are symmetric, without loss of generality we can align the coordinate system parallel to the cut and consider only horizontal chords that lie in the circle's upper half, i.e., when both $\vec{p_1}$ and $\vec{p_2}$ have identical positive $y$ coordinates, as in Fig.~\ref{fig:stats}A. If we now assume (w.l.o.g) that $\phi_2>\phi_1$, then $\Theta_i=\phi_2-\phi_1$ is the central angle of the cut and therefore $l_i = 2 \sin(\Theta_i / 2)$.
+Since $\Theta_i \sim \text{U}(0, \pi)$, it follows that the expected length of a random cut through the unit circle is {